deshaw/pjrmi/TECHNICAL.md

 specificities".
 Each Java method has an associated topological ordering relative to all its other overloaded forms.
 That ordering is determined by the [MethodUtil](java/src/main/java/com/deshaw/pjrmi/MethodUtil.java) class in the PJRmi Java code.
-Handling boxing and `null`s correctly made it especially entertaining to write.
+Edge cases around boxing and `null`s  were difficult to make work correctly.

 ### Proxy classes and lambdas